720-738-4443 Menu

 • Ticlopidine

-Check the labels of ALL "over-the-counter" medications for their individual components.
-Many headache, pain, and cold remedies contain aspirin.
-The chemical name of aspirin is Acetylsalicylic Acid.
+Since aspirin must be avoided, this is a critical note, and we encourage our clients to check the labels of all "over-the-counter" medications for their individual components.
+Many headache, pain, and cold remedies contain aspirin, known by its chemical name of Acetylsalicylic Acid.

 Frequently encountered products that contain aspirin: